lvgl/lvgl/docs/layouts/grid.rst

 Overview
 ********

-The Grid layout is a subset of `CSS Flexbox <https://css-tricks.com/snippets/css/complete-guide-grid/>`__.
+The Grid layout is a subset of `CSS Grid <https://css-tricks.com/snippets/css/complete-guide-grid/>`__.

 It can arrange items into a 2D "table" that has rows or columns (tracks).
 The item can span through multiple columns or rows.
 The